gabergg/gabergg.github.io/README.md

 # Tic tac toe
-Tic Tac Toe game.
+Tic tac toe game.
 Player should be unable to win, but computer isn't particularly smart about winning.